-Once you have a good grasp on the situation, the stretchy dough will be easier to handle.
-This method also depends on how dusted your hands are to keep the stickiness level to a minimum.
+Once you grasp the situation well, the stretchy dough will be easier to handle.
+This method also depends on how dusted your hands are to keep the stickiness level minimum.

-Water will have an indirect effect on the pizza crust texture because the texture is related to the fermentation process, and of course, water is just a part of this process.
+Water will indirectly affect the pizza crust texture because the texture is related to the fermentation process, and water is just a part of this process.

-Thick crust pizza will be softer and chewier that is undoubtedly more bread-like than anything else.
+Thick crust pizza will be softer and chewier, undoubtedly more bread-like than anything else.
 In contrast, other pizza crusts call for crispier and thinner dough.
 Many pizza-style variants are somewhere in between.

-The result of adding more water to flour simply makes your hydration mixture much stickier.
+Adding more water to flour makes your pizza dough hydration mixture much stickier.
 You can control this process easier by using a scraper and a controlled amount of dusting flour.

-When you start forming a pizza dough shape, it helps to dust your working area lightly dusted with flour so sticky dough doesn’t stick to you.
-You also have to be careful with sticky dough since it will be fluffier as it ferments.
+When you start forming a pizza dough shape, it helps to dust your working area lightly dusted with flour so the sticky dough doesn’t stick to you.
+You must also be careful with sticky dough since it will be fluffier as it ferments.

 Sticky pizza doughs higher in water content will form larger bubbles in your dough, resulting in a crispier crust.

-Higher hydration doughs will have a more extensive hole structure, while lower hydration doughs will have a denser and smaller hole structure.
+Higher hydration doughs will have a more extensive hole structure, and larger air pockets, while lower hydration doughs will have a denser and smaller hole structure.

 Creating the Perfect Balance